Propagation of weakly advantageous mutations in cancer cell population: Abstract

 \section{Abstract}

-Studies on somatic mutations in cancer cells DNA, their roles in tumour growth and progression between successive stages are of high importance for improving understanding of cancer evolution.
-Important insights into scenarios of cancer growth, roles of somatic mutations and types/strengths of evolutionary forces they introduce are gained by using mathematical and computer modelling.
-Previous studies developed mathematical models of cancer cell evolution with driver and passenger somatic mutations.
-Driver mutations were assumed to have a strong advantageous effect on cancer cell population growth, while passenger mutations were considered as fully neutral or mildly deleterious.
+Research into somatic mutations in cancer cell DNA and their role in tumour growth and progression between successive stages is crucial for improving our understanding of cancer evolution.
+Mathematical and computer modelling can provide valuable insights into the scenarios of cancer growth, the roles of somatic mutations, and the types and strengths of evolutionary forces they introduce.
+Previous studies have developed mathematical models of cancer evolution, incorporating driver and passenger somatic mutations.
+Driver mutations were assumed to have a strong advantageous effect on the growth of the cancer cell population, while passenger mutations were considered fully neutral or mildly deleterious.

-In this paper, following several experimental results, we develop models of cancer evolution with somatic mutations introducing weakly advantageous force to the evolution of cancer cells.
-Our models belong to two classes, deterministic and stochastic.
-Deterministic models are systems of differential master equations of balances of average numbers of cells and mutations in evolution.
-We, additionally introduce a modification in equations for balances aimed at accounting for effects on the finite size of the cancer cell population.
-The novelty of our deterministic modelling is deriving parameters of travelling waves of advantageous mutations and quantification of the pattern of the population size growth.
-A stochastic model based on the Gillespie algorithm is used to verify the results of deterministic modelling.
-We confront predictions of modelling with some observational data on cancer evolution.
-We propose the scenario of evolution driven by a large number of weakly advantageous mutations in transition from the early stage to the invasive form of breast cancer.
-We also fit our models to observed patterns of rates of growth of tumours.
+However, according to several studies, passenger mutations may have a weakly advantageous effect on tumour growth.
+In this paper, we develop models of cancer evolution with somatic mutations that introduce a weakly advantageous force to the evolution of cancer cells.
+The models used in this study can be classified into two categories: deterministic and stochastic.
+Deterministic models are based on systems of differential equations that balance the average number of cells and mutations during evolution.
+To verify the results of our deterministic modelling, we use a stochastic model based on the Gillespie algorithm.
+We compare the predictions of our modelling with some observational data on cancer evolution.